2017 speakers will be announced soon.

 Shining City Scholarship students will check in at the Western Conservative Summit with the student coordinator and will be expected to stay and participate in all summit events and discussion groups.

 Transportation and lodging will not be provided.
 Families are responsible for student’s transportation and lodging.
 If your scholar wishes to stay downtown at the hotel, parents are responsible for their arrangements and overnight supervision.
-Parents of Shining City Scholarship qualify for the Silver Pass discount price.
+Parents of Shining City Scholarship qualify for the Summit Pass discount price.
 Discounted hotel reservations available at (888) 421-1442.

 Students are expected to be attentive and dress business casual while in attendance at the summit.